 While goal setting will not resolve all of the City's problems, it will help define issues and solutions over the long term.
 A proclamation written and prepared by a Councilmember is the only exception to this definition.
-Furthermore the urgent referral must include a timeframe to be completed in the motion.
+Furthermore, an urgent referral must include a timeframe for its completion in the motion.